-- 1. The Dean of Students and/or a designee (or the Dean of the School of Graduate and Professional Studies and/or a designee) will determine and schedule the appropriate meetings to discuss the allegation.
-This University official will initially meet separately with the complainant and the respondent, consult with other advisors and University personnel as needed, and determine a resolution based on these discussions. - 2.
-If the resolution is agreed to by both the complainant and the respondent, the appropriate University official (such as the Dean of Students, the Dean of the School of Graduate and Professional Studies, the Title IX Coordinator, and/or a designee) will follow up to ensure that the outcomes are met. - 3.
-If the outcomes are not accepted by one or both parties, the resolution process will be reassessed for appropriate action.
+- The Dean of Students and/or a designee will determine and schedule the appropriate meetings to discuss the allegation.
+This official will initially meet separately with the complainant and the respondent, consult with other advisors and University personnel as needed, and determine a resolution based on these discussions. - 2.
+If the resolution is agreed to by both the complainant and the respondent, the Dean of Students and/or the Title IX Coordinator will follow up to ensure that the outcomes are met. - 3.
+If the outcomes are not accepted by one or both parties, the resolution process will be assessed to move to an Investigative Resolution Process.
 Complainants will have the opportunity at any time to request an Investigative Resolution Process.